Rundong Zhou

 …a little about me

-I am primarily interested in statistical physics and dynamical systems approaches to fluid mechanics and turbulence, geophysical fluid dynamics, computational physics, numerical methods, and their applications in oceanography and atmospheric science, as well as all the other fields in physics and mathematics.
+I am primarily interested in fluid mechanics and turbulent convection, geophysical fluid dynamics, computational physics, numerical methods, and their applications in oceanography and atmospheric science.
 Here is my CV.

 Out of academics, I am a wine and whisky enthusiast with the WSET 3 qualification.
-I also enjoy(ed) playing DOTA2, I used to play competitively for team UofT at the 2018-2019 season North America collegiate esports league and reached 6100 MMR (rank~900 in North America) in 2019 and 2020.
+I also enjoy(ed) playing DOTA2, I used to play competitively for team UofT at the 2018-2019 season North America collegiate esports league and reached rank~900 in North America in 2019 and 2020.

 education